Automatic and controlled processes

 Automatic and controlled processes (ACP) are the two categories of cognitive processing.
-All cognitive processes fall into one or both of those two categories.
-The amounts of "processing power", attention, and effort a process requires is the primary factor used to determine whether it's a controlled or an automatic process.
-An automatic process is capable of occurring without the need for attention, and the awareness of the initiation or operation of the process, and without drawing upon general processing resources or interfering with other concurrent thought processes.
-Put simply, an automatic process is unintentional, involuntary, effortless (not consumptive of limited processing capacity), and occurring outside awareness.
-Controlled processes are defined as a process that is under the flexible, intentional control of the individual, that the individual is consciously aware of, and that are effortful and constrained by the amount of attentional resources available at the moment.
+All cognitive processes are theorized to fall into one or both of those categories.
+The level of attention and effort (cognitive demand) required by a cognitive process is the main differentiating factor between automatic and controlled processes.
+Automatic processes refer to cognitive processes that occur with little or no attention, low effort/control (low cognitive demand), and can occur in parallel with other cognitive processes.
+Contrarily, controlled processes refer to cognitive processes that occur with attention, effortful control (high cognitive demand), and occur serially.
+Controlled processes are typically slower than automatic processes, and are limited by the availability of cognitive resources.

 Characteristics

 Automatic processes

 When examining the label "automatic" in social psychology, we find that some processes are intended, and others require recent conscious and intentional processing of related information.
 Automatic processes are more complicated than people may think.
 Some examples of automatic processes include motor skills, implicit biases, procedural tasks, and priming.
 The tasks that are listed can be done without the need for conscious attention.

 That being said automatic effects fall into three classes: Those that occur prior to conscious awareness (preconscious); those that require some form of conscious processing but that produce an unintended outcome (postconscious); and those that require a specific type of intentional, goal directed processing (goal-dependent).

 Preconscious automaticity requires only the triggering proximal stimulus event, and occur prior to or in the absence of any conscious awareness of that event.
 Because they occur without our conscious awareness they are unnoticeable, uncontrollable, and nearly effortless.